-The Socio-Technical Risk Analysis (SoTeRiA) Laboratory, directed by Professor Zahra Mohaghegh, in the Department of Nuclear, Plasma and Radiological Engineering (NPRE) at the University of Illinois Urbana-Champaign, provides scientific and innovative research solutions to complex real-world problems of safety, reliability, profitability, and security.
-The SoTeRiA Laboratory is evolving Probabilistic Risk Assessment (PRA) by explicitly incorporating the science of underlying accident causation into risk scenarios.
+The Socio-Technical Risk Analysis (SoTeRiA) Research Laboratory, directed by Professor Zahra Mohaghegh, in the Department of Nuclear, Plasma and Radiological Engineering (NPRE) at the University of Illinois Urbana-Champaign, provides scientific and innovative research solutions to complex real-world problems of safety, reliability, profitability, and security.
+The SoTeRiA Research Laboratory is evolving Probabilistic Risk Assessment (PRA) by explicitly incorporating the science of underlying accident causation into risk scenarios.